Dividend Growth Investing:

 Why It's Superior to Growth Investing

 Note: I don't mean to be too provocative with my Dividend Growth Investing headline above.
-There is no single superior investing or trading strategy save that which your best at and most drawn toward.
+There is no single superior investing or trading strategy except that which you're best at and most drawn toward.

 We're not all wired the same way, after all.
 As a result, we can't all recognize, appreciate, and capitalize on the same opportunities.